Enrique Pla y Deniel: Biography

-Pope Pius XII named Deniel Archbishop of Toledo, and thus primate of the Church in Spain, on October 3, 1941.
-He was created cardinal-priest of San Pietro in Montorio by Pope Pius in the consistory of February 18, 1946.
+Pope Pius XII named Deniel Archbishop of Toledo, and thus primate of the Church in Spain, on 3 October 1941.
+He was created cardinal-priest of San Pietro in Montorio by Pope Pius in the consistory of 18 February 1946.
+As a politician, he had been designated to the Cortes as Franco's personal appointee in 1943, and remained in office until 1 May 1946.

 Deniel was one of the cardinal-electors who participated in the 1958 papal conclave, which selected Pope John XXIII.
 From 1962 to 1965, he attended the Second Vatican Council, and sat on its board of presidency.

 The Spanish cardinal was considered conservative in his views.
-Although he was a supporter of General Franco (particularly during the Spanish Civil War), Deniel refused to fire a prominent priest from his post as editor of a Catholic Action newspaper after the latter attacked Spain's press censorship; he did, however, privately suspend the priest.
+Although he was a supporter of General Franco (particularly during the Spanish Civil War), Deniel refused to dismiss a prominent priest from his post as editor of a Catholic Action newspaper after the latter attacked Spain's press censorship; he did, however, privately suspend the priest.
 Deniel voted in another conclave, that of 1963, which resulted in the election of Pope Paul VI.

 Deniel died in Toledo, at age 91.
 He is buried in the Cathedral of Toledo.